Benefits for the employer

 A broad and international network.
 SSE MBA participants come from a broad range of industries, positions, nationalities and academic backgrounds.
 Working together in many different projects in each others organizations, helping each other move forward and making the projects a success builds a network that often lasts a life time.
 As SSE alumni they also have access to the whole SSE Alumni network and different events held.
 Read more about the participant profile here.

 Engage in the employee's development and make use of the program.
 The more you put into the program the more you get out of it.
 See the tuition fee as an investment.
 Be open to the employee doing projects in your organization during the program.
 It can be a financial analysis, marketing strategy or a strategy project.
 Are there any projects or tasks that could be linked to the different courses and used to deepen and secure the employee's learning?
-Ask the employee to do a debrief after a program week and share learnings in a bigger context, perhaps with your management team.
+Ask the employee to do a debrief after a campus week and share learnings in a bigger context, perhaps with your management team.